Rigidity of Gradient Shrinking Ricci Solitons with a Vanishing Bach-like Tensor and Related Variational Formulas

 The classical Bach tensor was introduced by R. Bach \cite{bach:1921} to study conformal relativity.
 It is defined in dimension 4 by:

-where $\ts W_{ijkl}$ denotes the Weyl curvature and $R_{ij}$ the Ricci curvature.
+where $\ts W_{ijkl}$ denotes the Weyl curvature and $\ts R_{ij}$ the Ricci curvature.
 It is well-known that $\ts B_{ij}$ is conformally invariant, symmetric, trace-free, divergence-free, and quadratic in the Riemann curvature tensor.
-As seen in \cite{bergman:2004} there are exactly two independent symmetric $2-$tensors that are divergence-free and quadratic in curvature in four dimensions.
-These are the following:
+As seen in \cite{bergman:2004} there are exactly two independent symmetric $2$-tensors that are divergence-free and quadratic in curvature in four dimensions:

-One can express the Bach tensor as a combination of $U$ and $V$.
-In dimension 4 we have:
+One can express the Bach tensor as a combination of $\ts U$ and $\ts V$.
+In dimension 4:

-We define a Bach-like tensor to be of the form:
+We define a \emph{Bach-like tensor} to be of the form:

 for constants $(\alpha,\beta)\in\mathbb{R}^2\setminus\{\mathbf{0}\}$.
 If $\alpha/\beta=3$ then the Bach-like tensor is simply a rescaled Bach tensor.
-H.-D. Cao and Q. Chen showed in \cite{caochen:2013} that if the Bach tensor vanishes on a complete gradient-shrinking Ricci soliton, then it must be rigid.
-Once we move beyond the Bach tensor itself, we can show that Bach-like flatness still implies rigidity, but without the index-heavy computations typical of the Bach-flat case.
-On the one hand, our results here are somewhat stronger in that only two classifications occur; on the other, this suggests that the Bach tensor behaves more like a genuine analytic obstruction, requiring more delicate analysis that ties directly into the geometry of the conformal Cotton tensor $\ts D_{ijk}$, which will be discussed later.
+H.-D.\ Cao and Q.\ Chen showed in \cite{caochen:2013} that if the Bach tensor vanishes on a complete gradient-shrinking Ricci soliton, then it must be rigid.
+Once we move beyond the Bach tensor itself, we can show that Bach-like flatness still implies rigidity within a certain parameter cone, but without the index-heavy computations typical of the Bach-flat case.
+The principal results of this paper are as follows.